 150 µL of 4 mg/mL Carbenicillin plated over-agar

 Plate shows several individual colonies with smaller size than the 1 mg/mL and 2 mg/mL plates and effective selection.

 Selection Curve of Transformed E. coli after Over-Agar Plating of Carbenicillin.
-The effective concentration of carbenicillin that generated single colonies is between 1 mg/mL and 4 mg/mL.
+The above graph displays the stock concentration of Carbenicillin stock used (150 µL per plate).
 Please note we have found that there is generally a broad range of antibiotic concentrations that will work for this assay, and the above result represents a single experiment.
 For publishable data, the experiment would need to be repeated to account for variability.